-If you have contributed less than the maximum permitted in prior years to your RRSP, you should have unused RRSP contribution room carried forward to 2018.
+If you have contributed less than the maximum permitted in prior years to your RRSP, you should have unused RRSP contribution room carried forward to 2019.
 Consider topping up your RRSP to the maximum possible in order to take advantage of the benefits RRSPs have to offer.
-If you're short on cash to maximize your RRSP room, consider borrowing to make your RRSP contribution.
+If you're short on cash to maximize your RRSP room, consider borrowing to make your RRSP contribution or use TFSA withdrawals to contribute to RRSP.
+Interest would not be deductible if borrowed capital is used to contribute to RRSP however TFSA contribution room will be recouped next year.
 Speak to your financial advisor about ways you can maximize your RRSP contribution room.